Ecommerce Paradise Shopping Ads Management Review 2026: Feed-Only PMax for High-Ticket Stores

 Google Merchant Center Setup and Feed Optimization

-If your store doesn’t already have a verified Google Merchant Center account, my team sets it up: domain verification, business information, shipping settings, return policy configuration, and feed submission.
+If your store does not already have a verified Google Merchant Center account, my team sets it up: domain verification, business information, shipping settings, return policy configuration, and feed submission.
 Feed optimization covers product titles, descriptions, image optimization, category mapping, pricing accuracy against MAP policies, and GTIN/MPN data where available.

 According to Google’s Merchant Center product data specification, high-quality product titles with relevant attributes are the primary signal Shopping algorithms use to match products to searches.
 A weak feed with raw supplier titles produces weak Shopping performance regardless of campaign structure or bid strategy.